Greece in October is not the most usual time of year for a Mediterranean escape. However, it may well be a great time to travel!

 Once upon a time, Nafplio was the capital of Greece.
-It has been invaded and conquered several times, and each of these cultures have left their mark on the city.
+It has been invaded and conquered several times, and each of these cultures has left its mark on the city.
 In Nafplio, you can see Venetian fortresses sitting beside Ottoman mosques and grand neoclassical mansions.

-The word Meteora translates to meaning “suspended in the air” – a fitting name for a complex of several monasteries perched dramatically on the top of rugged rock formations.
+The word Meteora translates to meaning “suspended in the air”.
+This is a fitting name for a complex of several monasteries perched dramatically on the top of rugged rock formations.

 Zagorohoria and the Vikos Gorge

-This trail is not all that well known among international tourists, but it does get very crowded during the summer months and guesthouses at the villages can be jam packed.
-Travelling to Greece in October ensures a more peaceful trail experience.
+This trail is not all that well known among international tourists.
+However, it does get very crowded during the summer months and guesthouses in the villages can be jam-packed.
+Travelling to Greece in October ensures a more peaceful hiking experience.